-If your body feels unrecognisable, if you're exhausted and not sleeping, if you keep being told "this is just menopause" and sent on your way, this is the support that fills the gap your medical team left behind.
+If your body feels unrecognisable, if you're exhausted and not sleeping, if you keep being told 'this is just menopause' and sent on your way — this is specialist support for menopause after cancer that fills the gap your medical team left behind.

 I'm Sonya Lovell.
 I was diagnosed with breast cancer at 47 and spent nearly six years fighting for my quality of life after treatment.
 The support I needed didn't exist.
 So I built it.